QiuYukang/5G-LENA/doc/source/nr-module.rst

 Resource allocation model: OFDMA and TDMA
 =========================================
-The 'NR' module supports TDMA and OFDMA with single-beam capability and variable TTI in the downlink (DL) direction.
-In the uplink (UL) direction, only TDMA with variable TTI is supported (and so, single-beam capability by definition).
+The 'NR' module supports TDMA and OFDMA with single-beam capability and variable TTI in the DL direction.
+In the UL direction, only TDMA with variable TTI is supported (and so, single-beam capability by definition).
 The single-beam capability implies that a single receive or transmit beam can be used at any given time instant.
 The variable TTI means that the number of allocated